crossplane/crossplane/design/design-doc-smaller-providers.md

 found that an API request to create a non-existent type was rejected before a webhook gets a chance to load the CRD for the type on-demand.
 The proxy option would require all Kubernetes clients to talk to the proxy rather than talking to the API server directly.
-This may be feasible for API servers we control (e.g.
-MCPs), but is probably not feasible in the wild.
+This is probably not feasible in the wild.

 I believe all forms of lazy-loading to be ultimately infeasible due to the discovery API (see the links in [Background](#background) if you’re unfamiliar